Total Pageviews

 - need simpler charging/discharging electronics

 So where would we locate the wind turbine(s)???
-Anywhere with access to the grid and good wind and solar panels on every roof available.
-That's why we have national grids; to transfer power from where it is generated to where it is needed.
+Anywhere with access to the grid and, of course solar panels on every roof available.
+We have national grids; to transfer power from where it is generated to where it is needed.

 If your chemistry is a little rusty, what are alkanes